kokoro-aya/fubuki-lang/readme.md

 Current status:

 - [x] Lexer with enhanced features.
-- [x] Parser to generate AST for simple expressions.
+- [x] Parser to generate AST
+    - [x] Simple expressions and expression trees of 11 levels.
     - [x] Custom operators in AST generation.
     - [x] Type notations and patterns.
     - [x] Statements, declarations and functions.
+- [ ] Type system
+    - [ ] Simple type checking,
+    - [ ] Type inference,
+    - [ ] Genericity.
+- [ ] Code generation (planned for LLVM)

+Tradeoff:

+- The generic clause in function-call expression was cancelled due to the impossibility to distinguish this clause with an arithmetic expression.

+Known bugs:

+- The error message throw out arbitrary messages that don't help to understand the error.